nhsconnect/FHIR-NRLS-API/pages/explore/api_provider_documentreference.md

 Search for all custodian pointers.
 Fetches a bundle of all `DocumentReference` resources for the specified pointer owner (custodian).

+Providers MUST only search for pointers where they are the pointer owner (custodian).

 Though the NRLS does not keep a version history of each DocumentReference each one does hold a versionId to support the NRLS update strategy.
 In responding to a search request the NRLS server will populate the versionId of each matching DocumentReference.